9thCore/storybrew-custom-scripts/README.md

 # storybrew-custom-scripts
 Basically a place where I store my custom scripts, used in storybrew, to make osu!storyboards.

-Nothing here yet!
+if u have bug/problem/issue with a script, post in Issues pls

-also credit me if u use one of these plstnx (when I HAVE something)
+also credit me if u use one of these plstnx